becavin-lab/checkatlas/README.md

 1. Parse Scanpy, Seurat and CellRanger objects

    CheckAtlas should be able to load : .rds, .h5 and .h5ad corresponding to single-cell experiment.
 Need to implement :
-    - Rapid check-up of files to see if a Seurat, Scanpy or cellranger atlas can be found
+     - Fast crawl through your folder and detect Seurat, Scanpy or cellranger atlas files.
      - Automatic search in atlas files for key information = raw data, normalized data, integrated data, reductions, layers, assays, metadatas, etc...

 2. Create checkatlas summary files